-Staying open to new ideas after I’ve already come to a conclusion on how I want to proceed with something hasn’t always been easy for me.
-In fact, for most of my adult life I’ve held on so tightly to my master plans that the mere suggestion of there being another way–or (gasp!) a better way–used to make me smoosh my lips together and grind my teeth.
+Staying open to new ideas (especially after I’ve already made a decision) hasn’t always been easy for me.
+In fact, for most of my adult life I’ve held on so tightly to my master plans that the mere suggestion that there might be another way – or (gasp!) a better way – used to make me smoosh my lips together and grind my teeth.

-But I must admit, the feeling that comes with remaining open has been a much better way to live, even if it causes me to spend some time redesigning my master plans.
+But I must admit, the feeling that comes with remaining open has been a much better way to live, even if it causes me to redesign some of my master plans.

 Regardless of what I ultimately decide, being open to the possibility of amending my roadmap felt really good.
 While I do have a clear vision for my future, I’ve learned that not being tied to the outcome, and letting it unfold as it should, is what makes life so fun.